 Once you have your categories selected, you can specify services you offer.
 Some are automatically suggested as options to choose from (like Tooth Whitening), but you can also add your own custom services.

 Under the Info section, you can add Attributes to provide additional information about your practice and how you serve patients.
 Worth noting is the Health and Safety section, where you can share the new protocols you are following related to COVID.
 You can also add teledentistry as a Service Option if you are currently offering that to patients.

 Online searchers are 35% more likely to click through to your website if you include photos on your profile page.
 (If you want to take it to an extreme, a study by BrightLocal showed that businesses with more than 100 photos received more than five times as many phone calls and 10 times more clicks to your dental practice’s website than the average business.)
 Update and add photos frequently to show Google that you’re engaged.
 Also keep in mind that anyone can add photos to your listing, so try to retain as much control over the overall quality as possible.

 Questions and Answers

 This isn’t done through the Google My Business dashboard, but you can go to your profile page and add your own commonly asked questions and answers (or answer real questions posted by visitors).
 Remember that people will sometimes move on to one of your competitors rather than reach out to get an answer from you, so it’s better to try and anticipate and answer their questions up front.

-Getting a good number of reviews is also important to boost your local search engine rankings.
+Getting a good number of reviews is also important to boost the local search engine rankings for your dental website.
 Not only do they affect whether or not you’ll make it into the local 3-pack, but your star rating also appears within your listing, which will greatly influence whether or not people click on your link.
 Make every effort to get as many 4 and 5 star reviews as possible, since more than half of people reading your reviews will pass you by if you have a rating of 3 stars or lower.